 A high-octane blast of loudness and energy, this trio leads the assault of new Balkan rock.

-You wouldn’t think it when looking at the two diminutive girls and lanky guy that make up Repetitor, but they deliver a furious sonic beating.
-Growing up in war-torn Serbia, they picked up instruments and learned how to play them on their own, then immediately proceeded to rip-up the fabric of rock’n’roll.
-Their garage-brewed music stomps, howls, screeches and spews forth in the time-honoured tradition of punk but retains a catchy simplicity that’ll have you humming along in no time.
-Ana-Marija’s seductive bass, Milena’s Grohl-esque thumping on drums and Boris’ cutting riffs provide the anguished backdrop for lyrics of disillusionment and harsh reality, often screamed as loudly as possible, while the rawness of Mudhoney, Sonic Youth, The Stooges and others swirls around them.
+You wouldn’t think it when looking at the two diminutive girls and lanky guy that make up Repetitor, but they can deliver one furious sonic beating.
+Growing up in war-torn Serbia, they picked up instruments and learned how to play them on their own, then immediately proceeded to rip up the fabric of rock ’n’ roll.
+Their garage-brewed music stomps, howls, screeches and spews forth in the time-honoured tradition of punk, but retains a catchy simplicity that’ll have you humming along in no time.